-The Lists feature can be used for things like: "Top 10 albums of 1970" or "Labels I Collect".
-Lists can also be used as a way to track new releases and submissions to an artist page.
+Lists are a way of grouping together multiple releases or artists into one spot within your profile.
+The Lists feature can be used for things like: "My top 10 albums of 1970" or "Labels I Collect".
+Lists can also be used as a way to track new releases and submissions to an artist page (more on that in a bit).

 To create a list, go to a release, artist, or label page that you want to include in your list, and click Add To List, which you’ll find either on the right-hand side or at the bottom of the page.